FeEgyir/Understanding-AWS-Services/Amazon EC2/Launch and SSH into an EC2 Instance/README.md

 5. **Set Network Settings**:
    For this basic session on EC2, I kept everything default.
 I didn't create any custom VPC, subnet, or security group.
    The only thing I needed to do was check "Allow SSH traffic" and select "Anywhere" from the dropdown.
 This means I'm allowing remote SSH login to this instance from any IP address in the world (0.0.0.0/0).

-   I noticed I could select "My IP" instead, which would only allow SSH access from my current IP address (82.119.170.75).
+   I noticed I could select "My IP" instead, which would only allow SSH access from my current IP address.
 For demo purposes, I kept it as "Anywhere", though for production environments, I'd restrict this access.

-6. **Configured Storage**:
+7. **Configured Storage**:
    I kept the default 8GB since this was just for learning purposes.

-7. **Advanced Details**:
+8. **Advanced Details**:
    I didn't change anything here for this basic example.

 Once I filled in all the required information, I clicked "Launch instance".
 It took just a moment to launch.